Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/040-doll/100-data-service.md

 worker ids when necessary.
 :::

+### Extend Data Source Types

+MySQL and Oracle is built-in now, MSSQL and mongoDB are in plan now.
+If you want to extend a new data source type, follow the steps to create supporting a type `SomeDB`.

+First fork our repo, for server side,
+- Add a new package, which named `watchmen-storage-somedb`,
+- Copy source from the analogue, such as from `watchmen-storage-mysql`,
+- Go through source codes, change them,
+  - If it is only for topic data, only a few apis should be implemented, find `watchmen-inquiry-trino` as a sample,
+  - If it is for metadata, most apis must be implemented except the apis which are used for inquiry subject and report data,
+  - If it is for both metadata and topic data, all apis have to be implemented,
+- Add data source types into `DataSourceType`, which in `watchmen-model`,
+- Add dependency into doll and dqc instance.
+- Bingo!

+For defined new data source type in web client, you need to,
+- Add data source types into `DataSourceType`, which in `data-source-types.ts`,
+- Add dropdown label into `DataSourceTypeInput`, which in `data-source-type-input.tsx`,
+- Bingo!

 ## Data Kernel and Surface

 A set of services and rest apis are provided by data kernel and surface.
 Pipeline and inquiry services are built based on data kernel.